-10 Deep Questions To Ask Your Boyfriend To Make Your Connection Stronger
+10 Deep Questions To Ask Your Partner If You Want To Make Your Connection Stronger

 In a 2015 New York Times "Modern Love" article, Mandy Len Catron wrote about a study orchestrated by psychologist Arthur Aron in which two strangers fell in love in a laboratory by staring into each others' eyes for four minutes and asking each other 36 questions.
 Catron tried the experiment IRL, documented it, and the piece went viral.
 Is it really possible to fall in love after 36 questions?
 I'm not sure.
 I do know, however, that asking questions is key in any relationship.
 So what are the right deep questions to ask your boyfriend or girlfriend to make your connection stronger?